-Containment and Recovery, continued Containment to Recovery Process for Moving Water
+Containment to Recovery Process for Moving Water

 Booms can be used to direct the flow of oil, limit any further spread, and then contain it on the water's surface ready for recovery.
 Different techniques can be employed depending on the quantity of oil spilled and the surrounding operational and environmental conditions, such as the width and windings in the channel of a river, stream, or other watercourse.